 Osteoporosis is a condition that affects men and women of all races, including 54 million Americans.
-People with osteoporosis have low bone mass, and a fall or even mild stress over bones can lead to fracture.
-Various studies have shown that an estimated one in two women and one in four men age 50 and above suffer from osteoporosis.
+People with osteoporosis have low bone mass, and a fall or even mild stress over bones can lead to fractures.
+Various studies have shown that an estimated one in two women and one in four men aged 50 and above suffer from osteoporosis.

 Osteoporosis is a progressive bone disease characterized by a decrease in bone density that leads to an increased risk of fracture.
-People suffering from the same state have reduced bone mineral density (BMD) and the altered amount of proteins in the bones.
-The most common area prone to fractures related to Osteoporosis are hips, wrist or spine.
+People suffering from the same state have reduced bone mineral density (BMD) and an altered amount of proteins in the bones.
+The most common areas prone to fractures related to Osteoporosis are the hips, wrist, and spine.

 A number of factors contribute to Osteoporosis like:

-Apart from the above-mentioned factors, the cases where the risks for developing osteoporosis increases are:
+Apart from the above mentioned factors, the cases where the risks for developing osteoporosis increase are:

 Typically, Osteoporosis has no symptoms, but its main effect is the increased risk of bone fractures.
 If bones start weakening due to the same condition, you may experience signs and symptoms like:

 • Back pain, caused by a fractured